basilisk-pm/basilisk/README.md

-Code-Tracker
+Basilisk
 ============
 An open source code management and bug tracking solution.
 Still in initial development.
-Code-Tracker is currently using [Django](https://www.djangoproject.com/) with Postgres for the backend.
+Basilisk is currently using [Django](https://www.djangoproject.com/) with Postgres for the backend.
 It is themed with [Bootstrap](http://getbootstrap.com/) provided by [django-bootstrap3](https://github.com/dyve/django-bootstrap3).
 Git and SVN support is done via [GitPython](https://gitorious.org/git-python/) and [PySVN](http://pysvn.tigris.org/docs/pysvn_prog_guide.html) respectively.
 It will support all common versioning systems as well as be public or private facing.
 It will have fine grained user control, backup settings, custom styling, etc.

 ###Goals
 1. Easy to use code viewer